 Other vessels that have passed the cables are also of interest.

-Some vessels have passed these cables at certain times.
-Then we cannot point out just that specific vessel (Yi Peng 3), but it is included in the number of vessels that have crossed these sections.
+Certain vessels have passed these cables at certain times.
+Then we cannot point out just that specific vessel (Yi Peng 3), but it is included in the number of vessels that have gone over these sections.
 That Denmark is monitoring this vessel is not something we have requested.